Pe3pro/GitForTeamStory/README.md

 4. After that, everyone got lost (or maybe teleported?) and somehow there was a **treasure chest**…
    ![treasure chest](img2.png)

-5. Someone found a map, but it had no directions.
+5. Someone found a map, but it had no directions.Still, she followed her instincts through forests and hills.In the end, she realized   the  map was leading her — back home.
    (TODO: add an image of the map?)

 6. “Let’s go to space!” shouted the pirate (although there was no pirate before this).